rkotze/rkotze.github.io/_posts/2018-06-15-iterators-generators-async.md

 // -> 1, 2, 3, 4, 8, 12, 16, 20, 24, 28, 32, 36, 40
 ```

 In the above example `firstTenMultiples` uses `yield*` to _delegate_ to `countToThree` generator function.
-This result in listing one to three first then multiples of four.
+This results in listing one to three first, then multiples of four.

 ### Pass in a value via `next()` method